BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 ### Interactive web page

-Java Server Pages (JSP) are used to deliver the images within in a web page and forms that can interactively edit certain parameters such as vertical exaggeration, slice depth and image resolution.
+Java Server Pages (JSP) are used to deliver the images within a web page along with forms that can interactively edit certain parameters such as vertical exaggeration, slice depth and image resolution.

 ### Web service requests